 - Punching and drawing cylinders It is heating the ingot, stamping the concave head first, then drawing it into an open cylinder blank, and then welding making the top small head and the interface pipe according to the method of controlling the cylinder.

 - Winding cylinder

 The cylinder is made of aluminium inner cylinder and alkali-free glass fibers with a certain thickness winded outside the inner cylinder.
-The function of the aluminium inner cylinder is to ensure the tightness of the cylinder.
-The compressive strength of the cylinder depends on the glass fibre shell wrapped around the outside of the inner cylinder (epoxy phenolic resin is used as binder).
+The function of the aluminium inner welding cylinder state of the art cylinder fill plant is to ensure the tightness of the cylinder.
+The compressive strength of the cylinder depends on the glass fibre shell wrapped around the outside of the inner co2 cylinder (epoxy phenolic resin is used as binder).
 Shell fibrous material is easy to “ageing”, so its service life is generally not as good as steel cylinders.

 Classification by physical state of filling medium